zulu-alpha/zas/readme.md

 Use either  `success`, `info`, `warning`, `danger` for the category in `flash('message', 'category')`

 ### Backups
-Backups are handled automatically at 4AM, however you can manually backup at any tome without interrupting the schedule with the following command:
+Backups are handled automatically at 4AM, however you can manually backup at any time without interrupting the schedule with the following command:
 * `docker-compose -f backup.yml -f ./backup/prod.yml up`
   * or substitute `prod.yml` for `dev.yml` for a development environment then once the backup container closes, stop the whole compose.